Frontiers in Plant Science

 Alternative approaches, such as remote detection with unmanned aerial vehicles (UAV), provide an opportunity to advance the science and practice of restoration ecology.
 In this study, we sought to determine the plant community response to different mechanical removal treatments to a dominant invasive wetland macrophyte (Typha spp.) along an age-gradient within a Great Lakes coastal wetland.
 We assessed the post-treatment responses with both intensive field vegetation and UAV data.
 Prior to treatment, the oldest Typha stands had the lowest plant diversity, lowest native sedge (Carex spp.) cover, and the greatest Typha cover.
 Following treatment, plots that were mechanically harvested below the surface of the water differed from unharvested control and above-water harvested plots for several plant community measures, including lower Typha dominance, lower native plant cover, and greater floating and submerged aquatic species cover.
 Repeated-measures analysis revealed that above-water cutting increased plant diversity and aquatic species cover across all ages, and maintained native Carex spp. cover in the youngest portions of Typha stands.
 UAV data revealed significant post-treatment differences in normalized difference vegetation index (NDVI) scores, blue band reflectance, and vegetation height, and these remotely collected measures corresponded to field observations.
 Our findings suggest that both mechanically harvesting the above-water biomass of young Typha stands and harvesting older stands below-water will promote overall native community resilience, and increase the abundance of the floating and submerged aquatic plant guilds, which are the most vulnerable to invasions by large macrophytes.
 UAV’s provided fast and spatially expansive data compared to field monitoring, and effectively measured plant community structural responses to different treatments.
 Study results suggest pairing UAV flights with targeted field data collection to maximize the quality of post-restoration vegetation monitoring.

 Lishawa, Shane C.; Carson, Brendan D.; Brandt, Jodi S.; Tallant, Jason M.; Reo, Nicholas; Albert, Dennis; Monks, Andrew; Lautenbach, Joseph; and Clark, Eric, "Mechanical Harvesting Effectively Controls Young Typha spp.
 Invasion and Unmanned Aerial Vehicle Data Enhances Post-Treatment Monitoring" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 876.